kmaluccio/group_7_project/README.md

 ## Project Content

 ### Selected topic:
-- We are predicting common diseases that impact majority of Americans, such as diabetes, cancer and asthma, based on air quality from 500 different U.S. cities
+- We are predicting common diseases that impact majority of Americans, such as diabetes, asthma or cancer, based on air quality from 500 different U.S. cities

 ### Reason for topic:
 - Being health conscious is important to our group members.
 Whether cancer, obesity, or mental health, we all know someone close to us who suffers from health issues.
 The conversation led us to a discussion about external factors affecting health.
 How does air quality, population, and state predict the prevalence of various diseases in cities?